flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 One thing I didn't mention *yet* is that NEC also added a **Memory Management Unit** or 'MMU' next to the CPU, allowing it to handle **21-bit addresses** (remember the original 6502 only has 16-bit addresses) `r cite("cpu-hardware_manual")`.
 Thus, the amount of memory that can be accessed raises from 64 KB to **2 MB**.

-This MMU is very different from any modern-day MMU, I would say the former is closer to a [mapper](`r ref("nes#going-beyond-existing-capabilities">}}).
+This MMU is very different from any modern-day MMU, I would say the former is closer to a [mapper](`r ref("nes#going-beyond-existing-capabilities")`).
 Having said that, the MMU found in the PC Engine is composed of **eight 8-bit registers** (called **Mapping Register** or 'MPR') which are combined with the CPU's 16 address lines to form a 21-bit address bus.

 (ref:mmucaption) Addressing approach of the MMU.